Democrats open floodgates urging Franken to resign

 At first, it was just one Facebook post Wednesday morning from Sen. Kirsten Gillibrand urging her colleague Sen. Al Franken to resign, making her the first Senate Democrat to do so.
 Within an hour, at least 10 Democratic senators and the chairman of the Democratic National Committee were demanding the same thing.

-Within minutes of each other, New York's Gillibrand, Claire McCaskill of Missouri, Patty Murray of Washington, Mazie Keiko Hirono of Hawaii, Maggie Hassan of New Hampshire, Kamala Harris of California, Bob Casey of Pennsylvania, Joe Donnelly of Indiana, Sherrod Brown of Ohio and Heidi Heitkamp of North Dakota released statements and social media posts in the wake of the growing number of women alleging Franken sexually harassed them.
+Within two hours, New York's Gillibrand, Claire McCaskill of Missouri, Patty Murray of Washington, Mazie Keiko Hirono of Hawaii, Maggie Hassan of New Hampshire, Kamala Harris of California, Bob Casey of Pennsylvania, Joe Donnelly of Indiana, Sherrod Brown of Ohio, Heidi Heitkamp of North Dakota, Debbie Stabenow of Michigan, Ed Markey of Massachusetts, Maria Cantwell of Washington and Dick Durbin of Illinois released statements and social media posts in the wake of the growing number of women alleging Franken sexually harassed them.

 Franken's office announced he will make an announcement Thursday, although it's unclear yet what that announcement will be.